amitjangid80/multiutillib/README.md

 //
 // return - the method will return true or false if the operation is successful or failed.
 //
 DBHelper dbHelper = new DBHelper(context);
 dbHelper.executeDatabaseOperation(tableName, operation, values, hasConditions, conditionalValues);

+// this method can be used for inserting bulk data into table using database transaction
+// pass the name of the table where you want to insert data
+// and also pass the total number of columns for which you want to insert data in. dbHelper.insertDataWithTransaction("tableName", 10);

+Example Usage of above method is:
+// first we are generating data for inserting into the table for (int i = 0; i < 20000; i++)
+{
+    dbHelper.addDataForTable(new DbData("columnName1", "data"))
+            .addDataForTable(new DbData("columnName2", "data"))
+            .addDataForTable(new DbData("columnName3", "data"))
+            .addDataForTable(new DbData("columnName4", "data"))
+            .addDataForTable(new DbData("columnName5", "data"))
+            .addDataForTable(new DbData("columnName6", "data"))
+            .addDataForTable(new DbData("columnName7", "data"))
+            .addDataForTable(new DbData("columnName8", "data"))
+            .addDataForTable(new DbData("columnName9", "data"))
+            .addDataForTable(new DbData("columnName10", "data"));
+}

+// remember to put this method outside for loop. dbHelper.insertDataWithTransaction("tableName", 10);

 // for select query use this method
 //